LAST UPDATED: February 12, 2021

 PUBLISHED ON February 12, 2021

 If there’s one thing you have plenty of when backpacking, it’s sunlight.
-You might not have access to the comforts of home like electricity when you hit the trail with nothing more than a pack on your back, but if you’re out in nature on a sunny or even overcast day, you can make your own electricity.
-Solar panels are now making it easy to generate electricity when you’re on the go, and that includes when you’re hiking.
-There are even backpacking solar chargers that you can carry along with you on any trail.
+You might not have access to the comforts of home like electricity when you’re hitting the trail with just a pack on your back.
+But if you’re out in nature on a sunny or even overcast day, you can make your very own electricity.
+Solar panels are now making it easy to generate electricity when you’re on the go, and that includes when you’re hiking outdoors.
+There are even backpacking solar chargers that you can carry with you on the trail.

-These innovative solar panels are lightweight, fit perfectly into a pack of any size, and can help you charge everything from your smartphone to tablets and camp lights.
-From slim, foldable solar panels you can connect to any device to portable solar panel power packs that work like external batteries, there are many different kinds of solar chargers.
-To help you find the right fit, we’ve listed the best solar panels for backpacking below.
+These innovative solar panels are lightweight, fit perfectly into a pack of any size, and can help you charge everything from your smartphone to tablets, camp lights, and more when you’re far from home.
+From slim, foldable solar panels you can connect to any device to portable solar panel power packs that work like external batteries, you can find all different kinds of solar chargers.
+To help you find the right fit, we’ve listed the best solar panels for backpacking in the guide below.

 Offering a high-efficiency rating of almost 25 percent, this solar panel folds down compactly.
 It is durable, waterproof, and gains power quickly.